-Permanent full-time employees will be provided up to three days of compassionate leave to attend the funeral of their spouse, parent, step-parent, parent-in-law, guardian, child, step-child, brother, step-brother, sister, step-sister, brother-in-law, sister-in-law, grandparents and grandchildren.
-If additional time is needed, the employee may request and use two sick days to attend such funerals and make arrangements for additional time with their supervisor and the Director of Human Resources to use accrued vacation time.
+Permanent full-time employees and permanent part-time employees will be provided three days of compassionate leave (based on normally scheduled hours) within 1 year of the death of their spouse, domestic partner, parent, step- parent, parent-in-law, guardian, child, step-child, brother, step-brother, sister, step-sister, brother-in-law, sister-in-law, grandparents and grandchildren.
+If additional time is needed, the employee may request and use two sick days.
+To gain further time off, the employee must have approval from their supervisor and the Director of Human Resources.
+Special circumstances must be approved by the Director of Human Resources.